qri-io/website/content/docs/tutorials/cli_quickstart.md

 Since Qri is in active and rapid development, we're making changes to the app all the time.
 Updating Qri to the latest version should not have an effect on your repo, unless specified in the release notes.
 Breaking changes will be outlined, as well as information on what you should do to ease the transition.

 The most current version of Qri will be specified by the latest [release](https://github.com/qri-io/qri/releases).
-A list of what's changed from version to version is avilable in the [changelog](https://github.com/qri-io/qri/blob/master/CHANGELOG.md).
+A list of what's changed from version to version is available in the [changelog](https://github.com/qri-io/qri/blob/master/CHANGELOG.md).

 At the last update of this tutorial, the most current version is `0.6.0`.